chainwikinet/wikijs-yam-content/rebase.md

-# How Rebalances Are Calculated
+# How Rebases Are Calculated

 The best way to understand the `rebase` calculations is to read the `rebase` code in the `YAMRebaser` contract: [0x649714bc2fffcb1e65c689b49a10216d4960833d][etherscan-rebaser]